-Here’s what you do for a deeper cleaning using Winsor & Newton Brush Cleaner and Restorer:
+Here’s how to deep clean your small brushes with Winsor & Newton Brush Cleaner and Restorer:

-- Submerge the bristle tip of the brush up to the ferrule in the cleaner (the cleaner will destroy the lacquer coat on a wooden paint handle)
+- Submerge the brush tip up to the ferrule in the cleaner (note: the cleaner will melt the lacquer on a wooden paint handle)

-- Let soak for 10-30 minutes, depending on how much dried paint needs removal
+- Let the brush soak for 10-30 minutes, depending on how much dried paint you need to remove

-- Shake off excess brush cleaner and wipe the brush on a clean paper towel to absorb excess cleaner
+- Shake off excess brush cleaner on the side of the container, and wipe the brush on a paper towel to absorb excess cleaner

 Remember to reshape your brushes after each cleaning session and store your brushes horizontally or vertically with the bristles facing downwards.